Regulation 8 – Ensuring enough employees and contractors

 The role of the statutory 'clock' in an accreditation assessment

 BCAs must perform some of their building control functions within the timeframes required by the Building Act 2004 (the Act).
 They may, however, stop the ‘clock’ and stop counting working days where an application for a building consent or code compliance certificate has been received but a request for information (RFI) has been made.
-Counting does not have to restart until the applicant has responded, in full, to any RFI with complete and accurate information.
+Counting does not have to restart until the applicant has responded, in full, to any RFI with information that is sufficient to support a decision being made.

 The accreditation body may consider a BCA’s compliance in meeting the timeframes required by the statutory ‘clock’ as part of its consideration as to whether the policies, processes and system required by regulation 8 are appropriate for purpose and being consistently and effectively implemented.